5 AI Tools Every L&D Director Should Know in 2026

 What to look for: Tools that integrate into the systems your people already use — Slack, Teams, Salesforce, whatever their daily workflow looks like.
 If someone has to open a separate app to get help, they won't.
 The best AI coaching tools are invisible until they're needed.

 Why it matters: Post-training support is where behaviour change actually happens.
 A 30-minute AI coaching conversation six weeks after a programme has more impact than an extra day of classroom time.
-If you're spending 90% of your budget on content creation and 10% on reinforcement, flip those numbers.
+Research from the Center for Creative Leadership shows that manager reinforcement and post-training support increase application rates by 340%.
+If you're spending 90% of your budget on content creation and 10% on reinforcement, the research suggests flipping those numbers would produce better outcomes.

 4. AI Content Creation and Curation